wonder-coconut/ar_sem_project/README.md

 The directory contains 2 subparts : text recognition and augmented reality.
 The plan is to combine them both into a single project for text based anchoring for AR.

+## Text Recognition :
+At this stage, the script can detect and recognize text in real time in a webcam video stream.
+Two scripts have been made, one for purely text detection and the other for recognition of text.
+Text detection works at a much faster rate than recognition (naturally) but merely detecting the position of text does not prove useful for this project.

+## Augmented Reality :
+The current script can augment 3D models onto an augmented image using feature detection and homography.
+Further development has also enabled multiple simultaneous models augmented on different and unique augmented images.
+But as far as the goal is concerned, we need to augment the model onto a text based anchor/have some trigger based mechanism for rendering, based on text.
+Issues:
+1. Text as a standalone cannot be used as an anchor point at this stage with this model of augmentation, as text contains too few feature points for unique detection.
+2. One potential solution that was planned was to use the bounding boxes born out of text recognition, and use those coordinates to augment the model.
+Unfortunately, this won't be as possible as initially planned as the bounding box are coordinates of the screen's 2D plane.
+This same issue is resolved in AR using homography with the image target.
+3. The final potentially succesful solution is to have some form of augmented image in each page of the textbook (perhaps like a school logo, publisher logo, etc), and use the text detected on the page to individually augment the specific model, depending on the text.
+Basically, use the augmented image as the anchor and the trigger for AR, and use the text to filter the model.
 ## Test output :
 ### Image text detection :
 ![Figure_1](https://user-images.githubusercontent.com/53872723/220915066-50005c26-6810-4deb-a3f1-9c5b8fd1d388.png)